STAR TREK:

 This episode boasts a terrific concept for a rich story that is ripe with possibilities for many of the regular characters, and is very enjoyably on its best footing when exploring avenues of what each character may have spawned.
 But there is a whacking great flaw in the temporal theory that the A-plot relies upon for its main drama, making it very hard for wise audience members to get invested in this one.

-Of course, we all expect the reset-button to be pushed on this conundrum in the end anyway, not least of all because the Stardate places this adventure just before Worf takes the Defiant to battle the Borg at Earth in the Star Trek 8: First Contact feature film.
+Of course, we all expect the reset-button to be pushed on this conundrum in the end anyway, not least of all because the Stardate places this adventure just before Worf takes the Defiant to battle the Borg at Earth in the Star Trek 8: First Contact feature film, which was out in theatres for several months before this episode first aired on TV.
+For those that believe in "pre-destination paradoxes", there are actually two of them here pulling the story in opposite directions, and I think the stakes are larger and more worthy of audience investment to make sure that the feature film can turn out as it did.

 In the case of "Children of Time", it is quite frustrating to constantly hear the argument that if the Defiant crew don't sacrifice themselves in a repeat of this planet's history, 8000 people will cease to exist.
 That's crap.
 Whatever happened to create these people most certainly took place in one of trillions of co-existing timelines.
 No matter what our current Defiant crew decide, it won't change the timeline that these people spawned from, or the legitimate 200 years of history now behind them.
 In fact, it is very likely that there are already all kinds of differences between the history that our Defiant crew has lived through vs. the one that the crashed Defiant crew could tell their descendants to look forward to.
 Plus, if they weren't isolated on a shielded planet in the Gamma quadrant, they may well have witnessed, if not influenced, a whole different 200-year galactic history to the one recorded in the crashed Defiant's computer records.
 You really have to wonder whether the Defiant that crashed on this planet first met some descendants from the crash before they got flipped back in time.